KUSH-TRAMBADIYA/Demo-Project/README.md

-# New Reop....
+# New Repositories
-Demo was created from local system
+Demo2 was created from local system